lgoodcode/purafog/README.md

 The `reviews` function is used to perform the fetch to the Google Business API to retrieve the reviews.
 This is because the Google API will not allow CORS requests, so it must be done on the server side.
 Using the edge functions allows the request to be made closer to the client instead of the server.

+## `InitialReviews.ts`

+This is used to display the reviews from the **Service Area** business profile.
+This is because there is no Google API key to be able to manage this so I had to hard code the values to be able to display them.

+**TODO**: Look maybe check another time if it's possible to get the reviews without an API key.